Lillard leads Trail Blazers to 128-112 win over Pelicans

 The Blazers quickly got their lead up to 21 in the third quarter, with Lillard scoring 10 points in the period.

-New Orleans, which trialed by 18 going into the fourth, got a push from its reserves to pull within eight with under eight minutes remaining.
+New Orleans, which trailed by 18 going into the fourth, got a push from its reserves to pull within eight with under eight minutes remaining.

 TIP-INS

 Pelicans: New Orleans has struggled with injuries, but one of the key contributors is getting healthier.
 It’s only been nine days since forward Nikola Mirotic was cleared to return to action after missing 12 straight games in December and early January.
-Head coach Alvin Gentry told reporters prior to Friday’s game that he’s not monitoring Mirotic’s minutes anymore.
+Gentry told reporters before the game that he’s not monitoring Mirotic’s minutes anymore.

-“I think when he first came back, you want to be a little cautious on it,” Gentry said about re-incorporating Mirotic.
+“I think when he first came back, you want to be a little cautious on it,” Gentry said.
 “I don’t plan on playing him 38 minutes or anything but I don’t have to look at anything and say he’s at 25 minutes, uh oh.”

 Trail Blazers: With a backcourt featuring two scoring guards, questions about the defense are frequent.
 But lately, they’ve been quite stingy.
 Over the last 10 games, the Blazers have been fourth in defensive rating.
 Coach Terry Stotts likes the team’s consistency on that end.